Icon-Newsletter-smaller

 7. View the confirmation receipt on the screen.
 You'll also receive the payment confirmation via SMS and email.

-Some Important Reminders from the BIR
+Important Reminders from the BIR

-BIR online payment - reminders
+how to pay bir online - reminders

-• Taxpayers can file their AITR and pay their taxes through Accredited Agent Banks (AAB) regardless of their RDO.
+• Taxpayers can file their AITR and pay taxes through Accredited Agent Banks (AAB) regardless of their RDO.
 For example, if your RDO is in Pasig but you're in Batangas, you can file in Batangas and pay through any preferred electronic payment channels.
 Previously, you could only pay within your RDO.

 • You can settle income tax payments via cash and check through your Revenue Collection Officers.
 The payee name for BIR check payments should be payable to the Bureau of Internal Revenue.
 You may or may not include the IFO name and TIN of the taxpayer as previously required.